 Find the best deal, compare prices and read what other travellers have to say about these hotels in Phuket at TripAdvisor.

-The best time to honeymoon on Phuket is during the dry season from December to April when the skies around Phuket are clear and sunny and the sea warm and calm.
-The average temperature throughout the year remains a consistent 30°C.
+The best time to visit Phuket is during the dry season from November to April when the skies around Phuket are clear and sunny averaging 28°C (82°F).

 For more climate info: Phuket Weather Guide…

 Phuket Island is located on the west coast of Thailand around 867km (538mi) southwest of Bangkok, Thailand.

 The most convenient route to Phuket is by air to Phuket Airport (HKT), located in the north of the island around 32km (20mi) from the city centre.